 - Have a close-up shot of all the important details.
 It could be the details of the stitches of a cricket ball or design of a designer t-shirt, close-ups help in establishing the material and feel of the product.
-Close-ups can alleviate the product photography to another level.
+Close-ups can alleviate product photography to another level.

 - Have something to give reference of scale in case of products that can’t easily be identified.
 For example, if there’s a bouquet, you can have someone hold it in their hands to provide the reference of scale.

 There cannot be any wrinkles on the cloth, so if there are any, ironing them out before the shoot is important.
 Also, it needs to be cleaned to be more appealing.

-However, in the case of products with light colours, you may take the liberty of having it on a black or greyish background.
+However, in the case of products with light colors, you may take the liberty of having it on a black or greyish background.
 Especially in white products, it can be a problem and hence need some fixing.

-Getting the Main Product Picture Correctly
+Getting the Main eBay Product Picture Correctly

-Main product picture is the first picture that comes in the box next to product pricing and details on eBay.
-It is, arguably, the most important part of selling a product on eBay.
+The main product picture is the first picture that comes in the box next to product pricing and details on eBay.
+It is, arguably, the most crucial part of selling a product on eBay.

-For example, in case of shoes, an angle with one shoe having its sole facing the camera, and the other diagonally placed with one part over the previous shoe and other on the surface showcases the entire product in one possible picture that is aesthetically pleasing.
+For example, in case of shoes, an angle with one shoe having it’s sole facing the camera, and the other diagonally placed with one part over the previous shoe and other on the surface showcases the entire product in one possible picture that is aesthetically pleasing.

 *image John Baker’s